National Political Institutes of Education: Overview

 The first three NPEAs were founded in 1933 by the Minister of Education Bernhard Rust in Plön, Potsdam and Köslin.
 The schools responded directly to the Reich Ministry for Education, rather than to any state like regular schools.
 To create the schools, Rust and fellow educational officials drew upon a wide variety of inspirations, including the Prussian cadet corps, public schools in Britain and the practices of ancient Sparta.
 From 1936, the NPEAs were subordinated to the Inspector of the National Political Institutes of Education, SS-Obergruppenführer August Heissmeyer.
 From August 1940 onward, they were part of the Hauptamt Dienststelle Heissmeyer and the schools came under the direct influence of the SS, which supplied and supported them.
 The goal of the schools was to train future leaders, and especially given the influence of the SS, it was hoped that graduates would choose a career in the SS or police.

 By 1941 there were 30 NPEAs with 6,000 pupils enrolled throughout Nazi Germany.
-The schools were gender-segregated, and only a few girls-only schools.
+The schools were gender-segregated, with only a few girls-only schools in existence.
 In 1942, out of the 33 Napola schools that were operating, just three were for girls.
 By the end of the war in 1945, 43 Napola schools were listed.
-For boys aged 10–14 years the uniform of the Deutsches Jungvolk (German Youngfolk) was used.
-For those aged 14–18 years the uniform of the Hitler Youth was used.
+Boys aged 10–14 years wore the uniform of the Deutsches Jungvolk (German Youngfolk) was used.
+For those aged 14–18 years, the uniform of the Hitler Youth was used.
 The rank structure corresponded with that of those two organizations.
-Heissmeyer considered introducing uniforms and ranks similar to the SS among pupils and teachers but ultimately kept the Hitler Youth organizational structure.
+Heissmeyer considered introducing uniforms and ranks similar to the SS among pupils and teachers, but ultimately kept the Hitler Youth organizational structure.
 The Napolas were more effective at indoctrinating pupils politically than organisations such as the Hitler Youth; children attended from a younger age, and mixed little with other children.